excile2127/DarknessFalls/README.md

 #### Sword Attack

-The player's default attack is a swing of their sword this will stun enemies and knock them back if they were already stunned.
+The player's default attack is a swing of their sword this will stun enemie.
 Unlike last build, there is now an enemy to hit!

 ![Sword Attack](READMEGIFs/swordAttack.gif)